Skip to content

 What moves the number most

 The result responds to New Car Price, Used Car Price (2-3 yr old), New Annual Depreciation, Used Annual Depreciation, and New Annual Maintenance.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 The formula behind this